Father and Daughter (film)

 Father and Daughter is a 2000 Dutch animated short film written and directed by Michaël Dudok de Wit.
 It won the Academy Award for Best Animated Short Film in 2001.

 Plot

 A father tells his young daughter goodbye and leaves.
 The girl experiences her own seasons, similar to how the vast Dutch landscapes do.
-She grows into a older woman, starts a family, but she never stops yearning for her father.
+She grows into an older woman, starts a family, but she never stops yearning for her father.
 They are reunited at the film's ending in what seems to be a dream sequence or possibly the afterlife.

 Awards

 The film received over 20 awards and 1 nomination, and is considered the most successful in the series of works by Dudok de Wit.
 It was also included in the Animation Show of Shows.